myelintek/documentation/administration/account.rst

 * Preserved: whether the resources are allocated for the user in advance

 .. note::
-    A *CPU-only lab* is a lab runs without GPUs.
+    A *CPU-only lab* is a lab that runs without GPUs.

 .. image:: /_static/imgs/administration/account/view_plans.png
     :width: 600